jcburley/joker/README.md

 * They aren't the same on all architectures
 * They're very low-level -- little effort is made to provide Clojure-like wrapping beyond the minimum necessary

-But by providing _all_ the (supported) APIs, Joker enables higher-level, Clojure-like, APIs to be written without requiring changes to the Joker codebase or executable itself.
+Yet, by providing _all_ the (supported) APIs, Joker enables higher-level, Clojure-like, APIs (that call these low-level API wrappers) to be written without requiring changes to the Joker codebase or executable itself.

 ## GoObject

-A `GoObject` is a Joker (Clojure) object that wraps a Go object (of type `interface{}`).
+A `GoObject` is a Joker (Clojure) object that wraps a Go object (of type `interface{}`) -- currently always an object of a named type.
 E.g.:

 ```
 $ joker